tcalmant/jsonrpclib/README.md

    os.remove(socket_name)
 ```

-This feature is tested on Linux during Travis-CI builds.
+This feature is tested on Linux during GitHub CI builds.
 It also has
 been tested on Windows Subsystem for Linux (WSL) on Windows 10 1809.

 This feature is not available on "pure" Windows, as it doesn't provide